Erasdna/DL-biomedicine-project/README.md

 For visualization purposes, the `visualize_transform.py` file is used to visualize the transformation, while `compare_base_transform.py` is used to calculate the accuracy of the three implemented methods on the test dataset without applying the transformation.
 Refer to the "Usage" section for guidance on utilizing these files.

-Results of all experiments as well as the notebooks for data analysis are available in the `results` folder.
+Results of all experiments and the notebooks for data analysis are available in the `results` folder.

 Note: In order to run the code using SwissProt data, the `go-basic.obo` file needs to be put in the repository.